steven-pearson/odatacpp-client/README.md

 2.Install the Homebrew package manager (http://brew.sh).
 Skip this step if you want to use your own package manager.

-3.Install the required packages to build odatacpp_client via Homebrew or your own package manager.
+3.Install the required packages to build odatacpp-client via Homebrew or your own package manager.

     brew install cmake git boost openssl ninja pkg-config